EngincanV/Markdig.Extensions.LineHighlight/README.md

 This package can be used for code line highlighting.
 It uses [Prism](https://prismjs.com/) for highlighting.

-## Installation
+## Installation & Configuration

-You can use the following CLI command to add the package into your project:
+1. Install the package:

 ```bash
 dotnet add package Markdig.Extensions.LineHighlight
 ```

-## Configurations

-First, download the prism.js for code-highligthing and put it into your libs folder.
+2. Download prism.js for code-highlighting support and put it into your libs folder:

-> You can install from: https://prismjs.com/download.html
+> You can install it from: https://prismjs.com/download.html

 Then, add prism.cs and prism.js files to your layout.